utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-charts-tables-and-output.md

 <img alt="Output block" src="https://assets.postman.com/postman-labs-docs/creating-charts-tables-and-output/stock-charts.gif"/>

 The Output block takes in information from other blocks and creates a visual display of that information.
+You can select from several display types.

 For some examples of what you can do with these blocks, check out the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089) and [WordPress Sentiment Analysis](https://www.postman.com/postman/workspace/utility-flows/flow/6413acdb8c4c54003a4ad611) flows.

-The image above shows four output formats in the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089): a line chart, some text, a gauge, and a boolean.
-This tutorial shows how to create each of these formats.
-You can also find links to example flows for each format in the [Types of output with example flows](#types-of-output-with-example-flows) section.
+The image above shows four types of output display in the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089): a line chart, some text, a gauge, and a boolean.
+This tutorial shows how to create each of these display types.
+You can also find links to example flows for other display types in the [Types of output with example flows](#types-of-output-displays-with-example-flows) section.

 * [Line chart]
 * [Text]